anastasia/anastasia.github.io/_projects/about.md

              lead creative technologist & designer at Harvard's
             <a target="_blank" href="https://lil.law.harvard.edu">Library Innovation Lab</a>.
             <br/><br/>
-            Currently, I am a graduate student at the <a href="https://dusp.mit.edu/">Department of Urban Studies and Planning</a> at MIT.
+            Currently, I am a graduate student and research assistant at the <a href="https://dusp.mit.edu/">Department of Urban Studies and Planning</a> at MIT.
               I am interested in housing, open access, people power.</p>
              <p>
                 <a target="_blank" href="https://bit.ly/aizman-cv">CV</a>,